nclvrps/mersenne_trinomial/README.md

 Brent's website contains a link to an FTP repository containing certificate files for all Mersenne exponents *r*&nbsp;≡&nbsp;±1&nbsp;(mod&nbsp;8) less than 136279841

+For each *s*, only the polynomial factor of smallest degree is recorded.
+If there are two or more of the same degree, then tiebreaks are settled by lexicographically comparing the hexadecimal bitmask strings.

-These certificates can be verified by the C program **check-ntl** that is also linked at Brent's website, proving that the factors found are valid.
+These certificates can be verified by the C program **check-ntl** that is linked at Brent's website, proving that the factors found are valid.
 This program uses the NTL and GF2X libraries to verify all the millions of lines of a certificate file very quickly.

-This repository also contains **verify_gf2_trinomial.py**, a Python script that uses only GMP via the gmpy2 package, but does not use NTL or GF2X libraries.
+This repository also contains **verify_gf2_trinomial.py**, a Python script that uses only GMP via the gmpy2 package, but does not use the NTL or GF2X libraries.
 It does an independent double-check that the factors in a certificate file are indeed valid, using slow but "obviously correct" algorithms.
 It generally takes a couple of days to do what **check-ntl** does in a couple of minutes.

 ## Programs ##

 The longstanding **factor** program in [the apps subdirectory of the GF2X library repository](https://gitlab.inria.fr/gf2x/gf2x/-/tree/master/apps?ref_type=heads)
-(not to be confused with the GNU coreutils utilty of the same name) has been used for this purpose, but it is a CPU-based program.
+(not to be confused with the GNU coreutils utility of the same name) has been used for this purpose, but it is a CPU-based program.
-These new AI-written programs use CUDA to run on GPUs with greater throughput.
+These newer AI-written programs use CUDA to run on GPUs with greater throughput.

 These programs are used as follows:
 * **coarse_sieve_wide** finds all factors of degree M or less globally across the entire range of s in a single run.